geopython/diving-into-pygeoapi/workshop/content/docs/standards.md

 #### OGC APIs supported by pygeoapi

 pygeoapi implements numerous OGC API standards and draft standards.
 In addition, it is a Reference Implementation for some of them.
-From OGC Compliance Testing Program Policies & Procedures 08-134r9:
+From OGC [Compliance Testing Program Policies & Procedures 08-134r11](https://docs.ogc.org/pol/08-134r11.html#toc26):

 !!!
 Citation

-    A Reference Implementation is a fully functional, licensed copy of a tested, branded software that has passed the test for an associated conformance class in a version of an Implementation Standard and that is free and publicly available for testing via a web service or download
+    A Reference Implementation is a fully functional, licensed copy of a tested, branded software that has passes the test for an associated conformance class in a version of an Implementation Standard and that is free and publicly available for testing via a web service or download.

 | Standard                               | pygeoapi status | Included in this workshop |
 |----------------------------------------|-----------------|---------------------------|